Article

 4 November 2024

-According to research from the RNID, one in three adults in the UK are deaf, have hearing loss or tinnitus, and over half the population aged 55 or more have hearing loss.
+According to research from the Royal National Institute for Deaf People (RNID), one in three adults in the UK are deaf, have hearing loss or tinnitus, and over half the population aged 55 or more have hearing loss.

 Deaf people and people with hearing loss are less likely to be employed than the general population, and over two thirds of deaf people and people with hearing loss have experienced negative attitudes or behaviours in the workplace.
 Deaf and hard of hearing staff can often feel isolated at work due to the barriers they experience, which prevents them from fulfilling their potential.
 This can impact productivity, and employers can lose skilled staff and incur the costs of recruiting and training new staff.